Teradata/r-driver/README.md

 #### Overview

-Stored Password Protection enables an application to provide a connection password in encrypted form to the Teradata SQL Driver for R.
+Stored Password Protection enables an application to provide a connection password in encrypted form to the driver.

 An encrypted password may be specified in the following contexts:
 * A login password specified as the `password` connection parameter.